going beyond the competent.

 I was awarded Licentiate Distinction from the Royal Photographic Society in 2004, Associateship in 2010 and became an Adobe Certified Expert in Photoshop and Lightroom in 2010.

-My recent photographic successes include being a finalist in the worldwide Large Format film contest.
+My recent photographic successes include being a winner of the worldwide Large Format film contest prsented at Photokina, Germany in 2018.
 Travel finalist in the 2016 Smithsonian photo contest (digital) and winner of 'People & Planes' in the 3rd Air & Space competition (digital).

 Please let me know how I can help.